Italy, Lazio, Bracciano

-Single sanitary block has toilets, mainly Turkish, showers, mainly with hot water, and open plan washbasins.
-Facilities for disabled visitors and families.
+Single sanitary block has toilets, mainly squat toilets, showers, mainly with hot water, and open plan washbasins.
+Accessible facilities.
 Washing machine.
 Small restaurant/pizzeria, coffee bar and shop (high season).
 Access to the lake for windsurfing and sailing.
 Small football area.
 WiFi (charged).

 Decimal Degrees (DD)